Augustan literature: Historical context

 The positive side of the explosion in information was that the 18th century was markedly more generally educated than the centuries before.
 Education was less confined to the upper classes than it had been in prior centuries so contributions to science, philosophy, economics, and literature came from all parts of the kingdom.
 It was the first time that literacy and a library were all that stood between a person and education.
 It was an age of "enlightenment" in the sense that the insistence and drive for reasonable explanations of nature and mankind was a rage.
 It was an "age of reason" in that it was an age that accepted clear, rational methods as superior to tradition.
 However, there was a dark side to such literacy as well, which authors of the 18th century felt at every turn, which was that nonsense and insanity were also getting more adherents than ever before.
 Charlatans and mountebanks were fooling more, just as sages were educating more, and alluring and lurid apocalypses vied with sober philosophy on the shelves.
-As with the Worldwide Web in the 21st century, the democratisation of publishing meant that older systems for determining value and uniformity of view were both in shambles.
+As with the World Wide Web in the 21st century, the democratisation of publishing meant that older systems for determining value and uniformity of view were both in shambles.
 Thus, it was increasingly difficult to trust books in the 18th century, as books were increasingly easy to make and buy.